xray-falcons/beer/README.md

 ![stumblr logo](style/StumblrLogo.png)

-It allows a user to track which beers they like and dislike, how many times they've has them...
+It allows a user to track which beers they like and dislike, how many times they've had them...

 ![single-beer component](style/interact_with_a_beer.jpg)